 Uranium In Water

 Uranium is a common naturally occurring radioactive element found as part of rocks, soil, air and water.
-It enters surface water or groudwater by leaching from soil and rocks, or from industry sources such as tailings dams in the mining industry or the use of phosphate fertilizers containing uranium in the agricultural industry.
+It enters surface water or groudwater by leaching from soil and rocks, or from industry sources such as tailings dams in the mining industry.
 Uranium can have a severe effect on human health, being toxic to kidneys and potentially causing an increased risk of cancer over a long period of time.

 For this reason, the World Health Organisation’s guideline for drinking water is a maximum uranium concentration of 0.030 mg/L. After the uranium has been removed the waste can be difficult to deal with, often requiring radioactive materials handling permits and requiring careful disposal.